alexiaidoura/mapofraleighbusstops/README.md

 # mapofraleighbusstops

+## Title of the project
+Raleigh Bus Tracker

+## Description of the project
-Hit the API for Raleigh, grabbed the bus stop data, mapped it
+Hit the Transloc Open API for Raleigh, a RESTful API which lets you incorporate real-time vehicle tracking information into your web or mobile applications.
+Grabbed the bus stop data.
+Mapped it using mapbox, using an animated map marker.

-Title of the project: Raleigh Bus Tracker

-Description of the project: Maps bus stops
+## How to Run

-How to Run: Load 05_map_automation.html in a browser with mapanimation_raleigh.js in same dir
+Load 05_map_automation.html in a browser with mapanimation_raleigh.js in same dir

-Roadmap of future improvements: Instead of including all the stops, do them by route.
-Add styles.css (refers to the mapbox one right now).
-Add MIT license (added Gnu by accident initially and deleted).
+## Roadmap of future improvements
+* Instead of including all the stops, do them by route (looks like a drunken bus driver at the moment).
+* Add styles.css (refers to the mapbox one right now).

-License information: This should include information about the MIT license.
+## License information
+MIT license